joomla/jissues/Documentation/Development/Database-Migrations.md

 ### Migrating the Database

-To migrate the database to the current version, run the `bin/jtracker database:migrate` CLI command.
+To migrate the database to the current version, run the `database migrate` CLI command.
 This will apply all migrations that have not been applied to the current installation.

-To apply a single migration (if it has not been applied), you can pass the `--version` option (`-v` as a shortcut), for example `bin/jtracker database:migrate --version=20160611001` would apply only the `20160611001` versioned migration.
+To apply a single migration (if it has not been applied), you can pass the `--version` option (`-v` as a shortcut), for example `bin/jtracker database migrate --version=20160611001` would apply only the `20160611001` versioned migration.